loristns/BlogInPy/README.md

 # Usage

-For configuring BlogInPy, open the file `config.json`, it look like that :
+For configuring BlogInPy, open the file `config.json`, it looks like that :

 ```json
     {